Anasskm/Piscine-rust-Zone01/README.md

 ```bash
 git clone https://github.com/Anasskm/Piscine-rust-Zone01.git
 ```
-🤖 Ensure you have Rust and Cargo installed
+🤖 Ensure that you have Rust and Cargo installed

 ---